karmada-io/website/docs/userguide/scheduling/resource-propagating.md

         dynamicWeight: AvailableReplicas
 ```

 It means replicas will be propagated based on available replicas in member clusters.
-For example, the scheduler selected 3 cluster(A/B/C) and should divide 12 replicas to them.
+For example, the scheduler selected 3 clusters (A/B/C) and should divide 12 replicas to them.
-Based on cluster resource modeling, we get that the max available replica of A, B, C is 6, 12, 18.
+Based on cluster resource modeling, we get that the max available replicas of A, B, C is 6, 12, 18.
 Therefore, the weight of cluster A:B:C will be 6:12:18 (equal to 1:2:3).
 At last, the assignment would be "A: 2, B: 4, C: 6".

 :::note